 Because so many types of mental illness exist, a variety of types of treatments are available to help the diverse population of people who experience them.
 The first factor is what type of treatment program a person needs.
 Some people benefit from moving into a residential facility for a period of time.
 This allows them to receive concentrated care day and night while they work on being able to return home.

 Another option involves attending outpatient treatment.
 This level of care requires a person to attend therapy sessions anywhere from one to seven days a week, depending on their particular needs.
-Options include regular outpatient programs (OP), intensive outpatient programs (IOP), virtual IOP, and partial hospitalization programs (PHP).
+Options include regular outpatient programs (OP), intensive outpatient programs in Atlanta (IOP), virtual IOP, and partial hospitalization programs (PHP).
 As a person improves their mental health, they often transition from residential or PHP down to lower levels of care like IOP or OP.